Sandboxing – Secure Code Execution – C#

 A sandbox environment helps mitigate security risks and ensure safe code execution:

-This article explores the concept of C# sandbox and demonstrates its application in achieving secure code execution using Aspose.HTML.
+This article explores the concept of C# sandbox and demonstrates its application in achieving secure code execution using Aspose.HTML for .NET.
 We will focus on examining the Security property of the Configuration class that Aspose.HTML for .NET provides for detecting and responding to potential security threats in C# applications.

 Sandbox Environment